aws/eks-anywhere/docs/content/en/docs/getting-started/optional/irsa.md

 #### Generate keys.json and make it publicly accessible

 1. The cluster provisioning workflow generates a pair of service account signing keys.
 Retrieve the public signing key generated and used by the cluster, and create a keys.json document containing the public signing key.
-2. We need minimum go version 1.19 to run it .
-Use  `go version` command to check installed Go version.

     ```bash
     git clone https://github.com/aws/amazon-eks-pod-identity-webhook
     cd amazon-eks-pod-identity-webhook